dangeredwolf/nQuery/README.md

 * iOS 10+
 * IE support is **not** guaranteed and requires transpilation

 If IE11 compatibility is a must, you can transpile to ES5 using Babel (use `npm run babel`).
 However, you negate some of the file size and performance benefits.
-While we will make reasonable efforts to make sure it works with IE11, support is *not* guaranteed with babel or browsers not listed above.
+While we will make reasonable efforts to make sure it works with IE11, support is *not* guaranteed with browsers not listed above.

 ### Building / Testing